rokath/trice/docs/TriceConfigProjectImageSizeOptimization.md

 ##  4. <a name='LinkerOption--split-sectionsifsupported'></a>Linker Option `--split-sections` (if supported)

 * In ARM-MDK uVision `Project -> Options -> C/C++ -> "One EFL section for each function"` allows good optimization and getting rid of unused code without additional linker optimization.
-This leeds to a faster build process and is fine for most cases.
+This leads to a faster build process and is fine for most cases.
 It allows excluding unused functions.

 ##  5. <a name='LinkerOptimization-fltoifsupported'></a>Linker Optimization `-flto` (if supported)